-On September 1, 2021, the Company announced the reset of the dividend rate on its Series A Preferred Shares.
+On September 1, 2021, the Company announced the reset of the dividend rate on its Cumulative 5-year Rate Reset First Preferred Shares, Series A ("Series A Preferred Shares").
 Quarterly cumulative cash dividends, as declared, were paid at an annual rate of 3.885% for the five years ended September 30, 2021.
 Commencing October 1, 2021 and ending on and including September 30, 2026, quarterly cumulative dividends, if declared, will be paid at an annual rate of 4.028%.
 The dividend rate will be reset every five years at a rate equal to the five-year Government of Canada yield plus 3.21%.